In addition to the distance calculation, an area calculation following the risk assessement tool of ZVEI is also supported.

 4. If nets are connected by contamination and at least one of the nets is a not-used "$NONE$" net, the results can be hidden as well.

 5. You can also ignore areas with coating (Top oder Bot side).
 The coating prevents the occurrence of short circuits.
 Therefore these areas are not relevant for the analysis.
+For a quick calculation use layers with surfaces for the covered areas, all copper below the coating surfaces will be ignored for further calculations.

 If you want to look closer at a certain component or net, you can filter by using the two drop down menus.
 In this case, the list is filtered to only show the selected net or component (either in the 'from' or the 'to' column).